McCreaP/lss/README.md

 ### Licensing
-This software is released under Simplified BSD License which you can read in `LICENSE.md`.
+This software is released under Simplified BSD License which you can read in `LICENSE.txt`.
 The licence applies to all files in project directory unless otherwise stated.
 Zppintel Team members are:

 * Leon Logvinov